nimsandu/spicetify-bloom/README-marketplace.md

 ### Theme doesn't work correctly with Spotify version less than 1.2.14

-In Spotify version 1.2.14, not only has the classic theme been cut, but also the indication that a new theme is active.
-Since it is now problematic to identify the active theme, only Library X support remains.
+In Spotify version 1.2.14, not only has the classic UI been cut, but also the indication that a new UI is active.
+Since it is now problematic to identify the active UI, only Library X support remains.
-If you want to keep using the classic theme with Bloom - use the [legacy branch](https://github.com/nimsandu/spicetify-bloom/tree/legacy) (unsupported).
-Otherwise - update your Spotify.
+If you want to keep using the classic UI with Bloom - use the [legacy branch](https://github.com/nimsandu/spicetify-bloom/tree/legacy) (unsupported).
+Otherwise - update your Spotify or enable `Library X view` in the Spotify experimental settings.

 ## Credits